From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 One of my best days as a pastor was when a 15 year old gal told me she was reading the whole bible cover to cover.
 She was taking personal responsibility for what she put fed her spirit on, what knowledge she put into her own mind.

 In the New Testament I'm sure she got to the part that says all the world is going to hear the gospel (Matthew24,14; Mark13,19), and then Jesus comes back.
-That's fair.
+That's ou fair God talking.
 That's the gospel truth.
 Do I know exactly how God makes this happen for everyone.
 No, but God is faithful and just and we'll allow him his ways and means.

 And mayby, just mayby, you'll have enough personal faith to overcome your exceptionally easy pleasy idolatrous church.

 Christianity is full of tough questions.
 Every one of them comes back to a challenge to each of us individually to have faith or not.
 Just because faith is invisible does mean it is not real, or that you are individually off the hook as to choosing it or rejecting it.